January Winter Storm Updates

 Weather Summary for the Next 24 Hours:

-Tropical development is not expected over the next 7 days across the Atlantic basin.
 For the latest on the tropics, please visit the National Hurricane Center (NHC) at www.hurricanes.gov.

 Coastal Flooding: There is no risk for coastal flooding today.